 - You may not be able to transfer your credits to a different college or university.

 - You may not be able to find a job in your field, especially if you are considering certified trades.

 Asking about college or university accreditation during the application and admission process will help you avoid these pitfalls.
-The Ohio Board of Regents maintains a list of accredited colleges and universities in Ohio in addition to the institutions which are part of the University System of Ohio.
+The Ohio Department of Higher Education maintains a list of accredited colleges and universities in Ohio in addition to the state's public institutions.

 Supporting the Needs in Your Life

 Child Care Options